 - São João da Barra

-Búzios beaches (see the next page) and the town center, with its beachfront boulevard - Orla Bardot - and its continuation, Rua das Pedras - condense most of the town's top attractions.
+Búzios beaches and the town center, with its beachfront boulevard - Orla Bardot - and its continuation, Rua das Pedras - is where most of the town's top attractions are.

-Central Búzios has some of the most photographed bronze statues in Brazil, created by Christina Motta (christinamotta.com).
-Brigitte Bardot, sitting on a bench and looking at the sea on Orla Bardot, and the three fishermen at Armação Beach are the best known life-size works by the artist, who also created the statue of president Juscelino Kubitschek in front of Solar do Peixe Vivo Pousada and whimsical works - children, cats on the roof - at nearby Travessa dos Arcos.
+Central Búzios has some of the most photographed bronze statues in Brazil, created by Christina Motta.
+In fact, Brigitte Bardot, sitting on a bench and looking at the sea on Orla Bardot, and the three fishermen at Armação Beach (pictured) are the best known life-size works by the artist.
+Motta also created the statue of president Juscelino Kubitschek in front of Solar do Peixe Vivo Pousada and whimsical works - children, cats on the roof - at the nearby Travessa dos Arcos shopping area.

 Travessa dos Arcos, a shopping gallery, also bears the mark of architect Hélio Pellegrino, a Minas Gerais native who loves Búzios and has designed some of the city's most attractive restaurants, stores, and beach houses.

-A dirt path until it was paved with pé-de-moleque ("street urchin's foot"), the irregular stones which give it its name, Rua das Pedras is lined with boutiques, restaurants, and clubs where you can party late into the night.
-Manoel Turíbio de Farias, the parallel avenue, has several eateries serving from ice cream to international food.
+Rua das Pedras, an central street in Búzios, is lined with boutiques, restaurants, and clubs where visitors can party late into the night.
+Additionally, Manoel Turíbio de Farias, the parallel avenue, has several eateries serving everything from ice cream to international food.

-Central Búzios is also good for specialty shopping such as paper mache art by Ivone R.
+Central Búzios is also good for specialty shopping such as paper mache art.

 - Chez Michou

 The crêperie on Rua das Pedras has been one of the Sun Coast's top hangouts for the young crowd for nearly 30 years.
-Opened by a Belgian-Argentine team who later launched Don Juan and Patio Havana, it has branches in Rio.
+This eatery was opened by a Belgian-Argentine team who later launched Don Juan and Patio Havana, which also has branches in Rio.

 - Pátio Havana

-Cuba is the theme, but the shows at this beachfront club and restaurant with five areas (including a cigar bar and a wine bar) feature Chicago blues, bossa nova and rock as well as Latin rhythms - which you can also learn to dance on Thursday evenings.
+Cuba is the theme here, but the shows at this beachfront club and restaurant with five areas (including a cigar bar and a wine bar) feature Chicago blues, bossa nova and rock as well as Latin rhythms - which you can also learn to dance on Thursday evenings.

 - Estância Don Juan

-A bit of Caminito in Búzios: the bustling restaurant has tango shows every Tuesday, specials with Argentine beef cuts and South American wine.
+A bit of Caminito in Búzios: the bustling restaurant has tango shows every Tuesday.
+Dine on Argentine beef cuts while sipping on South American wine.

-Resident DJs, guest artists playing rock and Brazilian rhythms, and beautiful people year round make this one of the best spots in town for pulling an all-nighter.
+Resident DJs, guest artists play rock and Brazilian rhythms.
+This is one of the best spots in town to spend all night out and about.

 - Bar do Zé

-The rustic-chic bar serving Mediterranean food has romantic candlelit tables on the sidewalk.
+The rustic-chic bar serves Mediterranean food and has romantic candlelit tables on the sidewalk.

 Party central with great resident and guest DJs.

 With its compact peninsular shape and small beaches tucked into the shoreline's curlicues, Búzios is one of the top beach hopping destinations in Brazil.
+Whichever beach you choose, you can't go wrong.
+Each has their particular offerings, but they are all pristine and incredibly beautiful.
 Choose a place to stay on the beach that best suits your style and explore other beaches by car, catamaran or on foot.
-Some boat tours include nearby islands.

 Coming from Rio past Cabo Frio, the peninsula's first beach can be reached by a partially unpaved road.
 Caravelas is small, with rough waters and white sands.